Ryan Wallman talks copy

 The agency behind this campaign is Area 23, who have pretty much become the gold-standard healthcare agency in recent years.
 They do some incredible work.

-Q. Lastly, what advice would you give to someone who’s about to start their first copywriting role?
+Lastly, what advice would you give to someone new to copywriting?

 So if you want to be a good copywriter, read A LOT.
 The fundamentals of copywriting have never really changed (despite what some people will tell you), so study the work of the great copywriters of the past.
 And just as importantly, read widely beyond that – fiction, non-fiction, whatever.
 Reading makes you a better writer.